joseriveraphd/cyclistic_r_tableau/README.md

 </p>

-Given the decrease in casual riders and slight increase in members over Jul-Sep months, as well as hourly trends seen above, it could be that casual riders join over the summer for recreational use and maximize the benefits of their membership by riding to work.
+Given the decrease in casual riders and slight increase in members over Jul-Sep months, as well as hourly trends seen above, it seems casual riders join over the summer for recreational use and, when they convert, they maximize the benefits of their membership by riding to work.

 The recreational use of bikes for casual riders is supported by the popularity of stations near Navy Pier during the summer season,